Live Bait (The Walking Dead)

 "Live Bait" (previously titled "Rise") is the sixth episode of the fourth season of the post-apocalyptic horror television series The Walking Dead, which aired on AMC on November 17, 2013.
 The episode was written by Nichole Beattie and directed by Michael Uppendahl.

 The episode centers on The Governor (David Morrissey), who has isolated himself from society after killing his entire army.
 He has become an aimless wanderer until he meets a small family of survivors.
+The episode also loosely adapts Issue #43 of the comics.

 This episode marks the first appearance of Alanna Masterson (Tara Chambler).

 Plot

 In a flashback, The Governor becomes indifferent and somewhat catatonic following his massacre of the Woodbury army.
 Afraid of what he might do, his henchmen Caesar Martinez and Shumpert abandon him while he is asleep.
 He returns to the abandoned Woodbury and smashes through its walls.
 His former town is then overrun by walkers and he burns the entire settlement to the ground, before proceeding to aimlessly wander the countryside alone.

 A few months later, the bearded and weakened Governor sees a young girl, who resembles his deceased daughter Penny, in the window of a nearby apartment building.
 Inside the building, he meets the Chambler family residing there: Lilly (Audrey Marie Anderson) and Tara (Alanna Masterson), the sisters' father David (Danny Vinson), and Lilly's daughter Meghan (Meyrick Murphy), the girl The Governor had seen earlier.
 The family has sufficient food and arms, and they are waiting for the National Guard.
 After explaining that he would only stay for the night, he fabricates a false story involving the fall of Woodbury and a new identity, "Brian Heriot", a name he saw painted on a barn.
 David then requests that The Governor retrieve a backgammon set from a neighbor, which The Governor does.
 Despite having shot walkers, the family still don't know how to kill one, and are unaware the un-bitten/un-scratched dead will reanimate.